nameisazeem/30-days-of-google-cloud/README.md

 Most of the people faced errors in deployment files.
 So here are the files

-#auth.yaml
+<b>auth.yaml
-#frontend.yaml
+frontend.yaml
-#hello.yaml
+hello.yaml<b>

-#In three files paste the given whole code or just make some changes in existing files
+<p>In three files paste the given whole code or just make some changes in existing files<p>

-##Note: At first make the changes if it doesn't work then replace the code with the given one
+<b>Note: At first make the changes in the existing files, if it doesn't work then replace the code with the given one </b>